Ah, a morning with a crazy cat...

 Five Best

 5. Thomas Jefferson: Not interested in serious military preparedness.
 Saw that the first transition between political parties was seamless.
 Promoted small farmers over moneyed interests.
 Expanded the country with the Louisiana Purchase.
-A genius.
+A genius.4.
+Theodore Roosevelt: Put the country on the path to empire.
+Balanced the needs of capital with the needs of labor.
+Expanded conservation.
+Incredible confidence and energy.

 3. Franklin Roosevelt: His New Deal was an abject failure but his personality prevented a more damaging lurch to communism or fascism.
 Successfully led the country through most of WWII.